informramiz/Model-Predictive-Control/README.md

 # Model Predictive Control (MPC)

-Model Predictive control coded in C++ to control a vehicle's velocity and steering angle, with a latency of 100ms in vehicle commands.
+Model Predictive control coded in C++ to control a vehicle's `velocity` and `steering angle`, with a `latency of 100ms` in between vehicle commands.

 I have tuned this MPC implementation with following hyperparameter values.